wjing6/wangjing-home.github.io/index.md

 # Honors

 2020.05.04.
-Excellent Member of the Communist Youth Leage in 2020
+Excellent Member of the Communist Youth League in 2020

 # Professional Activities
 ## Conference/Journal Review